Published on 18-May-2023

 The Rise of Digital Twins

-Digital twins are real-time representations of built structures that can offer valuable insights for asset owners and engineers.
-By using intelligent asset management software, engineers can create a 3D replica of the structure and populate it with deep data sets from all non-destructive testing (NDT) and evaluations.
+Digital Twins are real-time representations of built structures that can offer valuable insights for asset owners and engineers.
+By using intelligent asset management software, engineers can create a 3D replica of the structure and populate it with deep data sets from all NDT and evaluations.
 This allows for the centralization of data and enables predictive maintenance, potentially providing millions of data points over the entire lifespan of the structure.
-Digital twins have the potential to revolutionize asset management and could be extremely valuable for the future of cities if all buildings and infrastructure had them.
+Digital Twins have the potential to revolutionize asset management and could be extremely valuable for the future of cities if all buildings and infrastructure had them.

 Beyond Predictive SHM: The Next Frontier